How does a trade mark protect your business?

 What is a trade mark?

 A trade mark is defined as “a sign used, or intended to be used, to distinguish goods or services dealt with or provided in the course of trade by a person from goods or services so dealt with by any other person”.
 This definition is very important and if your trade mark does not meet the requirements then you won’t be able to get it registered.
-For a more detailed discussion on this topic take a look at my article: What is a Trade Mark?

 You probably have a number of potential trade marks in your business: your business name, tag line, logo, product shape or colour, etc. If you want to protect every one of your trade marks then you’ll need to get each of them registered but most businesses make a decision to register the one or two trade marks that are most important to their business.